bniedermeyer/component-libraries-with-angular-cli/post.md

 export * from './lib/my-new-library.module';
 ```

 * `ng-package.json` and `ng-package.prod.json` control the configuration for the packaging process that ng-packagr performs.
 You can use them to change things like the destination build directory or defining a different entry point for your app. `ng-package.json` is used during your `ng build` command and `ng-package.prod.json` is used when you run `ng build --prod`.
-The only difference between these two files right now is that `ng-package.json` contains a `deleteDestPath` flag that will delete your destination directory before running a build.
+The only difference between these two files right now is that `ng-package.json` contains a `deleteDestPath` flag that will prevent your destination directory from being deleted before running a build.
 This will be helpful during development when you are constantly making changes.

 > Protip: if your library needs to do something like bundle an overall Sass file, you will need to include something like [scss-bundle](https://github.com/SimplrJS/scss-bundle) in your workflow.
 [See here for more information](https://github.com/dherges/ng-packagr/issues/273#issuecomment-345059670)